 5 Facts About the Hymen

 It’s time to talk about the hymen.
 This small skinfold is often regarded as an indicator of virginity across cultures.
 However, the gap between medical knowledge of the hymen and our cultural interpretation of its role is vast.
-In this post, we’ll take a look at five facts about the hymen, answering the question ‘what is the hymen?’ and debunking myths once and for all!
+In this post we’ll take a look at five facts about the hymen, answer the question ‘what is the hymen?’, explain hymen’s meaning, and debunk myths once and for all!

 1. The hymen doesn’t cover the vagina